chriscdn/promise-semaphore/README.md

 const results = await semaphore.request(fn [,key])
 ```

-This is a convenient function to reduce the boilerplate when using `acquire` and `release`.
-It's functionally equivalent to:
+This function reduces boilerplate when using `acquire` and `release`.
+It is functionally equivalent to:

 ```js
 try {